 Unsurprisingly, the analysis found that both men and women had a problem with sexual infidelity.
 In other words, they admitted it would be really difficult to forgive their partner if he or she was giving out the goodies elsewhere.
 Participants also said they didn’t expect to be forgiven if they were the ones caught cheating.

 But when it came to falling in love with someone else, women thought that was more threatening than men did.
-In fact, the authors write, “men not only seem to be more willing to forgive emotional infidelity by their partner, they also tend to believe more that their emotional infidelity will be forgiven.”
+In fact, the authors write, “Men not only seem to be more willing to forgive emotional infidelity by their partner, they also tend to believe more that their emotional infidelity will be forgiven.”

+So, why are heterosexual women more upset by their partner falling in love with another person versus him having sex with someone?
+Mons Bendixen, an associate professor of psychology at the Norwegian University of Science and Technology and one of the authors of the study, says it has to do with evolution and “the higher reproductive costs women pay losing a man’s recourses to another woman (in terms of protection, social status, food/calories).”
 Women are way more invested in parenting than men—think pregnancy and breastfeeding—he explains.
 “Because modern women descend from an unbroken line of successful ancestral women who reacted more to signals of losing a man’s recourses, women feel more jealous when receiving signals indicating that their partner is allocating their resources to another, even today.”

 The study concludes by pointing out that infidelity “is probably one of the most severe transgressions one may commit toward one’s partner.”
-Yet, the authors continue, “men do not quite understand how serious women perceive and deem emotional infidelity to be; while men cannot be described as naïve about this aspect of their relationship, they certainly are not as concerned with emotional infidelity as women are.”
+Yet, the authors say “men do not quite understand how serious women perceive and deem emotional infidelity to be; while men cannot be described as naïve about this aspect of their relationship, they certainly are not as concerned with emotional infidelity as women are.”